BrandyNguyen2/Unix_shell/README.md

-# Unix_shell
-CPSC 351 Unix shell project
+# CPSC 351 Unix Shell Project
+## Programmed by: Brandy Nguyen

+How to run:
+1. Clone git repo
+2.